-- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -g oinstall [-G dba] oracle
+- 5. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -d /export/home/oracle -m -s /bin/bash -g oinstall -G dba oracle

-This command creates the oracle user and specifies oinstall as the primary group and dba as an optional secondary group.
+This command creates the oracle user and specifies oinstall as the primary group and dba as the secondary group.

-5. Enter the following command to set the password of the oracle user:
+6. Enter the following command to set the password of the oracle user: